 JACGP Community Awards are given to students who have shown exemplary involvement with three or more of the JACGP sponsoring organizations.

-A. A minimum of 60 total volunteer hours accumulated in the last four years from at least three sponsoring organizations
+A. A minimum of 40 total volunteer hours accumulated in the last four years from at least three sponsoring organizations with a minimum of 5 hours per sponsoring organization.

-(For example: 30 volunteer hours with JAAC, 18 hours with Simpson UMC and 12 hours with JACGP, for a total of 60 volunteer hours)
+(For example: 20 volunteer hours with Sakura Foundation, 8 hours with Simpson UMC, and 12 hours with JACGP for a total of 40 volunteer hours)

 - Participating Organizations for this award include the following: